 Am I eligible for a protective order?

-- A vulnerable adult;
+- are a vulnerable adult;

 For more detail about these eligibility requirements, read Details on Who is Eligible for a Protective Order.